MAN95-dev/The-Bookshelf/README.md

 6. To be able to click on books for further information about them.

-7. A purchase link to be provided for each book.
+7. A purchase link to be provided for each book, in the event that I would like to buy it.

 8. To be able to add, edit, and delete books that I would like to share with others.

+9. To be able to write reviews about the books I would like to share.

-9. To be able to log in and out with ease.
+10. To be able to log in and out with ease.

-10. To be notified that I have logged out of my account.
+11. To be notified that I have logged in or out of my account.

+12. To be notified about changes that are made, inlcluding adding, editing, and deleting books.

 ## Design Choices